maciejregulski/SumFinder/README.md

-# Find all possible sums that give the specified result
+# Finding all possible combinations of numbers to reach a given sum

 Dla Mariolki, powodzenia!